 They often don’t use our name or join our parent denomination.
 Right or wrong, we have intentionally tried to build the Kingdom of Heaven rather than shoot for institutional forms of church.

-But while we care little about labels, or even governing.
-We do care about the values we pass along to out church planters.
+But while we care little about labels, or even governing, we do care about the values we pass along to our church planters.

 However, over the years we’ve noticed a problem.

 Because our people are not exposed to eisegesis or topical preaching, they can become enamored by it when they encounter it at a seminar or by some other means.

 A new style is viewed as a new revelation and we see people drifting off from the church culture that birthed them.
 This is a cause for frustration.